Knot doubling operators and bordered Heegaard Floer homology: Evaluation of the tensor product

 When $t=2\tau(K)$, the only generator in $Z^0_{\unst}$ that survives is $A^0 \Xi_0$.
 Notice, however, that by \eqref{eq:VPM}, there is a differential $A^0 \Xi_0 \to H^0_1 \Kappa^M_{K_M}$ for any $M$ with $V_{0,M}=1$.
 All the generators of $Z^j_{\unst}$ for $j>0$ are canceled.

 We have now canceled all edges that preserve the filtration level, so we now begin canceling differentials that drop filtration level by $1$.
-Specifically, in $Z_{\ver}^{J,j}$, cancel every horizontal edge $X' \to X$, starting at the top of Figure \ref{fig:Zver} and working down.
+Specifically, starting at the top of Figure \ref{fig:Zver} and working down, we cancel every edge of the form $X' \to X$, where $X'$ and $X$ are two generators in the same row (e.g., $A'^j \Xi_{2J} \to A^j \Xi_{2J}$).
 We use the following key observations: \begin{itemize} \item If $X$ is in filtration level $0$ and $X'$ is in level $1$, then $X$ has no other incoming edges, since by induction we have already eliminated everything above $X$ and $X'$, and Table \ref{table:uph,vph} and Equations \eqref{eq:VPM} and \eqref{eq:UPM} contain no differentials that go into $A^j \Xi_{2J}$, $E^j_i \Xi_{2J}$, $B^j \Kappa^J_I$, or $F^j_i \Kappa^J_I$ from elsewhere.

 \item If $X$ is in filtration level $-1$ and $X'$ is in level $0$, then $X'$ has no other outgoing edges, since Table \ref{table:uph,vph} and Equations \eqref{eq:VPM} and \eqref{eq:UPM} contain no differentials that go out of $H'^j_i \Kappa^J_I$ or $D'^j \Kappa^J_I$. \end{itemize} Thus, we can completely cancel $Z_{\ver}^{J,j}$.